 Yes, appointments are necessary for all of our services because we want to provide you the attention you deserve.

 Depending on the package you choose, the 4D ultrasound session will last between 15 and 30 minutes.
 However, plan on spending an hour with us for select packages so we can select and print your favorite photos from the session.

 How far along should I be before I have a 4D ultrasound?

 If you plan on having only one 4D ultrasound session, we would recommend having the ultrasound performed between the 26th and 34th week of the pregnancy.
 However, excellent images of your baby can be obtained anytime after about 22 weeks of pregnancy.
 Many mothers obtain more than one 4D ultrasound and have images to enjoy from their second and third trimesters.

 Will I always get a beautiful picture of my baby?

 Usually, but not always.
 Sometimes if the baby is looking face down, i.e. towards your spine, it may be difficult to see the baby’s face.
 Other factors that can influence the images are gestational age, amount of amniotic fluid, and maternal obesity.
-We will be happy to discuss with you our policies and your options should your scan be difficult to obtain.
+Although we will try our best to get your wonderful images during your appointment.
+Should your scan be difficult to obtain we will discuss with you our policies and your options .

 Can I bring my family and friends?